Wharton MBA Classes, Courses & Curriculum

 Options: Responsibility in Global Management, Responsibility in Business

 Your immersion begins the first day of Pre-Term.
-Pre-Term is the beginning of an educational journey that will transform you in ways you cannot yet predict, preparing you for the many challenges you will face at Wharton — returning to school, transitioning to Philadelphia or adjusting to the U.S., and balancing the demands of academics, career preparation, and co-curricular pursuits.
+Pre-Term is the beginning of your educational journey within the Wharton MBA program.
+It will transform you in ways you cannot yet predict, preparing you for the many challenges you will face at Wharton — returning to school, transitioning to Philadelphia or adjusting to the U.S., and balancing the demands of academics, career preparation, and co-curricular pursuits.

-Pre-Term is designed to allow you time to get settled into the community while providing an essential academic foundation for your Wharton education, including the core course, MGMT 610: Foundations of Leadership and Teamwork.
+Pre-Term is designed to allow you time to get settled into the community while providing an essential academic foundation for your Wharton classes, including the core course, MGMT 610: Foundations of Leadership and Teamwork.
 When our students and alumni reflect on their Wharton experience, Pre-Term is among their fondest memories.
+After you’ve selected your MBA courses and gotten acclimated to the learning environment, you’re ready to take on year one.

 The first year is intense.
 You will begin by moving through key courses with your learning team — a group of five or six classmates with whom you will work closely on projects.
 Then, you’ll select from many options as you branch out in the second half of First Year and beyond.
 You’ll have a choice of content areas for some core courses and will start to pick your electives.
 In addition, you will become involved in co-curricular and extracurricular activities that tie into the courses you choose.